Why do lunges as part of your workout?

 Lunge with Step Through

 This exercise focuses on targeting and testing the strength, balance, and proprioception of the front leg.
-It involves transitioning from a relatively stable two-legged stance to relying solely on one leg.
+It involves transitioning from a relatively stable two-legged stance to relying solely on one leg, making it a classic example of a unilateral movement.
+This helps address muscle imbalances and mimics athletic movement patterns.
 This particular exercise is highly effective for simulating athletic movements, especially the transition from a low crouched position to an explosive sprinting stride.

 Tips for performing this exercise correctly: